How Much House Can You Afford?

 Spend a few minutes searching our extensive database for the best current mortgage rates from dozens of lenders in your area to get a good idea of what you can expect to be charged.

-An online real estate listing for the size and type of home you hope to buy can provide property tax and insurance costs you’ll need to get an estimate of how much you can afford to borrow.
+An online real estate listing for the size and type of home you hope to buy can provide property tax and insurance costs you’ll need to get an estimate of how much house you can afford.

+If you’re asking yourself “How much should I spend on a house down payment?” know that it’s a good question.
+The larger the down payment, the more home you can afford.
 For most buyers, the down payment comes from two sources — savings and the equity they’ve built up in their current residence.
-(Equity is the current market value of a home minus what you still owe on mortgages.)
+If you’re unfamiliar with equity, it’s the current market value of a home minus what you still owe on mortgages.